Today's Mortgage Rates in Arizona (December 2024)

 Current Mortgage Rates in Arizona

-The current mortgage rate in Arizona for a 30-year fixed mortgage is 6.71% in November 2024, up from 5.84% in the prior month.
-This increase of 87 basis points means you'd pay an additional $44,858 in total interest on a $250,000 loan with a 20% down payment, not including other fees like property taxes or HOA fees.
+The current mortgage rate in Arizona for a 30-year fixed mortgage is 6.40% in December 2024, lower than the November rate.
+This decrease means you'd pay less than or about $44,858 in total interest on a $250,000 loan with a 20% down payment, not including other fees like property taxes or HOA fees.

 Who Needs to Know Current Mortgage Rates in Arizona?